 What Are Cool Season Grasses?

-The most common grasses in this category are Kentucky bluegrass, perennial ryegrass, tall fescue, and fine fescue.
-You'll often see these seeds blended together for different needs and uses, such as high traffic, sunny, or dense shade conditions.
+The most common types of cool-season grasses are Kentucky bluegrass, perennial ryegrass, fine fescue, and tall fescue.
+You'll often find the seeds of these grass types mixed together for different needs and uses, such as high traffic, sunny, or dense shade conditions.
 The most popular and most versatile cool-season grass mix is for sun and shade.